 We look forward to seeing you at our next meeting!

 You can access our rehearsal calendar using Google Classroom.
-Also, make sure we have your email, in case we need to send out updates regarding the schedule.
+Also, make sure we have your email, in case we need to send out updates regarding the schedule or other important events that might involve your student.

 If you spend your own money on things like costumes, props, food, etc., you may be compensated in different ways, depending on your preference and the availability of funds.

 1) Tax write-off.
 You may choose to collect your receipts over the course of the year and submit copies of them all at once.
-The Boosters will write a letter stating that you did, indeed, donate all of those items to the program and you turn that letter in to the IRS, using the total amount as a deduction.
+The Boosters will write a letter stating that you did, indeed, donate all of those items to the program and you turn that letter in to the IRS, using the total toward your deduction.

 2) Direct reimbursement.
-Fill out the reimbursement form, attach receipts, and turn in to a member of the board.
+Fill out this reimbursement form, attach receipts, and turn in to a member of the board.
 Your reimbursement will be approved at the next meeting (if not sooner).

 Restrictions: Please note that there are restrictions on the amount you may be reimbursed and how long after the purchase you may turn in the receipts for reimbursement.
 See written policy below.